Sei Kawahara

 Sei Kawahara (川原星, born December 17, 1995) is a Japanese figure skater.
 He won one medal on the ISU Junior Grand Prix series and made his Grand Prix debut at the 2015 Skate Canada International.

 Post–competitive career

-Kawahara works as a coach and choreographer.
+Kawahara works as a coach and choreographer with Sonoko Nakano and Mitsuko Graham in Kobe.
 He also coaches women's figure skaters Kaori Sakamoto and Mai Mihara.